jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

   (c) contains evidence of use of 1 or more listed qualifying drugs and 1 or more unlisted qualifying drugs and—
     (i) the blood concentration level of each listed qualifying drug equals or is less than the high-risk level for the drug; and
     (ii) the person was not required to undergo a compulsory impairment test under section 71F before the blood specimen was taken.
-Infringement offence: driving while oral fluid indicates use of 2 or more qualifying drugs (3) A person who drives or attempts to drive a motor vehicle on a road commits an infringement offence if— (a) the results of a first oral fluid test and second oral fluid test subsequently undergone by the person are positive and indicate the use of 2 or more of the same qualifying drugs; and
+Infringement offence: driving while oral fluid contains evidence of use of 2 or more listed qualifying drugs (3) A person who drives or attempts to drive a motor vehicle on a road commits an infringement offence if analysis carried out by an approved analyst indicates that the person’s oral fluid sample is positive for 2 or more listed qualifying drugs.
-  (b) the person does not elect to have a blood test in accordance with section 71D.

-### 57C Driving while blood or breath contains alcohol and blood contains evidence of, or oral fluid indicates, use of 1 qualifying drug
+### 57C Driving offence: alcohol and 1 qualifying drug
 Offence: driving while blood contains alcohol and evidence of use of 1 qualifying drug (1) A person who drives or attempts to drive a motor vehicle on a road commits an offence if, as ascertained from an analysis of a blood specimen subsequently taken from the person under section 72 or 73, the person’s blood contains alcohol and evidence of use of 1 qualifying drug and any or all of the following apply:
   (a) the proportion of alcohol in the person’s blood—